Princeton-Competitive-Programming/princeton-competitive-programming/pages/rules_endFall22.md

     <div class="col">
       <h3>During the contest</h3>

       <p>Once the contest starts, you will be redirected to the contest page (if that doesn't happen click on "Enter" next to the contest on the codeforces group page).
-Here are some things to keep in mind:
+Here are some things to keep in mind:</p>

       <ul>
         <li>The problems are sorted by expected difficulty, so problem A is no harder than problem B, and B no harder than C, and so on.</li>